ivooo369/Simple-Bootstrap-Site/README.md

 # Simple-Bootstrap-Site

 This is a site without much functionality for now.
-The main focus is the application of flexbox, which makes it responsive.
+The main focus is the application of media query, which makes it responsive.

 ## Used technologies: